-Once completed, the Chair must circulate the MARM Meeting Record to relevant partner agencies using a secure email account or delivery method.
+Once completed, the Chair must circulate this to the relevant partner agencies using a secure email account or delivery method.
 It is recommended that a minimum of 10 working days is allowed for agencies to prepare and assess any associated risks prior to the meeting.